Grow your own way with these proven tips and tricks for crafting an effective franchise marketing plan.

-People feel a stronger connection and sense of loyalty to businesses that share their same values.
+People feel a stronger connection and sense of loyalty to businesses that share their values.
 Another way to do this is by highlighting the people behind your brand.

 Pro tip: When it comes to values, studies show that customers are more likely to purchase from brands that give back (and these brands often have higher employee retention rates).
-Don’t be afraid to highlight philanthropic initiatives your company or its employees participate in — it’s win-win!
+Don’t be afraid to highlight philanthropic initiatives your company or its employees participate in — it’s a win-win!

 7. Show customers you care about their feedback

 Another way to foster a good relationship with your customers?
 Make them feel heard.
 Not only is being mindful of customer feedback good for your brand image, but it allows you to keep an eye on how your overall business is perceived.